andyfv/restaurant-review/README.md

 ## About

 The **Restaurant Reviews** project is web-based application converted from a static webpage to a mobile-ready web application.
 The static design lacked accessibility and was convert to be responsive on different sized displays and accessible for screen reader use.
-ServiceWorker is used to create offline experience by caching the site's assets
+ServiceWorker is used to create offline experience by caching the site's assets.

 ## How to run it